such a beautiful view of the Amalfi Coast early in the morning

 ^^plate one of three!!

-One of the kindest wedding gifts we received was from my bridesmaids to take an authentic private cooking class up in the hills of Positano at La Tagliata during our honeymoon so we chose our last full day on the Amalfi Coast to have our feast.
+One of the kindest wedding gifts we received was from my bridesmaids to take an authentic private cooking class up in the hills of Positano at La Tagliata during the trip so we chose our last full day on the Amalfi Coast to have our feast.
 Our day started at 9 am at the restaurant where our hostess Giorgia greeted us with some delicious Cappuccinos from her husband Giuseppe and some Italian breakfast pastries, including the traditional Torta Caprese that we enjoyed in Capri – which tasted even better with coffee!!

 Once the other couple from our cooking class arrived, we headed down a path along the cliffs past the potato garden to the small open kitchen that was carved into the stone below the side of the restaurant.
 Susanna, Giorgia’s sister, had already boiled the potatoes for the gnocchi so we could get right into cooking our meal.
 Cooking tip – Giorgia recommended to use old potatoes for the gnocchi to help give it the ideal texture.